1985 NBA Finals: Game 1

 The Celtics defeated the Lakers 148–114.
 It was dubbed the "Memorial Day Massacre" and a profound embarrassment for the Lakers team.
 Kareem Abdul-Jabbar had only 12 points and 3 rebounds, while Magic Johnson pulled down only one rebound.
 Danny Ainge of the Celtics started hot, scoring 15 points in the first quarter.
 Scott Wedman made all 11 shots he took from the field.
 Afterwards, Abdul-Jabbar apologized to his teammates for his terrible performance.

+Boston led by 30, 79-49 at the half, a record for the largest halftime lead in a Finals game.
 The 34-point differential set a new record for a Finals game between the Celtics and Lakers in their rivalry.
-This record would stand until the 2008 NBA Finals, when the Celtics defeated the Lakers, 131–92.
+This record would stand until the 2008 NBA Finals, when the Celtics defeated the Lakers in Game 6, 131–92.

 Game 2

 The Lakers recovered from the Game 1 loss behind Abdul-Jabbar's 30 points, 17 rebounds, 3 blocks, and 8 assists.
 Lakers swingman Michael Cooper finished with 22 points on an 8 for 9 shooting performance, including several clutch outside jumpers down the stretch.
 The series was evened at 1–1.